aMidnightNova/corrade-linux-server/readme.md

 - corrade --stop    -> systemctl stop corrade.service
 - corrade --restart -> systemctl restart corrade.service
 - corrade --status  -> systemctl status corrade.service
-- corrade --update  -> makes a backup of corade, then installs from url or file path.
+- corrade --update  -> Makes a backup of Corrade, then installs from url or file path.
 - corrade --save    -> Creates a backup of the live codebase.
-- corrade --restore -> unless changed backups are @ `/opt/corrade/backups` - after you choose this it will ask for a file path E.G `/opt/corrade/backups/CORRADE_BACKUP_2019-05-15_11-30-31.tar.gz`
+- corrade --restore -> Unless changed backups are @ `/opt/corrade/backups` - after you choose this it will ask for a file path E.G `/opt/corrade/backups/CORRADE_BACKUP_2019-05-15_11-30-31.tar.gz`